Telephone triage - -

 In the mid-1980s, as a consultant, Wheeler taught a clinical course -- “ The Fine Art of Telephone Triage”.
 The training syllabus gradually evolved, and, four years later, became a book proposal.
 Nine publishers rejected the proposal, but she persevered.
 In 1993, Wheeler and medical writer, Judith Windt, completed training manual including real-life case-study audiotapes, and “Telephone Triage: Theory, Practice and Protocol Development" was published by Delmar Publishers.

-From 1993 to 1995, Ms. Wheeler served as Editor-in-Chief for first age-based, five-level, patient centric telephone triage guidelines, published by Aspen Publishers.
+From 1993 to 1995, Ms. Wheeler served as Editor-in-Chief for the first age-based, five-level, patient centric telephone triage guidelines, published by Aspen Publishers.
 In 1994, she founded the first national Telephone Triage conference for nurses In 1997, she launched her website to serve as an informational resource in a fledgling field.

 From 1995 to 2023, Ms. Wheeler served as an expert witness on 35 telephone triage malpractice cases, most involving recurrent mistakes -- still evident today: